kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Happy Boxing Day!
 Half-done with AdvBeg Bootcamp Flexbox section, and was kinda productive on my Tetris game.
 Solved so many bugs, and the mainmenu,pause,restart mechanics of the game finally work completely fine.
 I realise that a lot of the bugs came from putting `addEventListeners` inside functions that could have been called multiple times..
 Proper planning of how these functions are organised would've have fixed a lot of issues.

 **Link to work:**

+### Day 71: 27th December Thursday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Started changing how the layout was organised with Grid, so that the game would at least be responsive.

+**Link to work:**

+### Day 72: 28th December Friday, 2018

+**Today's Progress:** Advanced Developer Bootcamp

+**Thoughts:** Completed Flexbox section of AdvDev Bootcamp, only today did I realise how many sub-topics exist in the course.
+So much things to cover!
+Still more used to Grid than Flexbox...

+**Link to work:**